vatsalyaanand/MLOps-Project/README.md

-# BUILDING A SCALABLE ML OPS CICD PIPELINE
+# Building a Scalable MLOps CICD Pipeline

 ## 1. Introduction
 This project is an end-to-end Machine Learning Operations (MLOps) initiative designed to incorporate Continuous Ingestion and Continuous deployment (CI/CD) Pipelines which can be scalable and efficient.
 The process highlights modular coding was used for all the processes like data ingestion, transformation, and model trainer.
 After successful creation of the machine learning model, it was seamlessly integrated with Flask, HTML and CSS to have a web front end where the user could interact with it.
 Docker was utilised to create an image and container and with the help of GitHub Action it was pushed to the Amazon Elastic Container Registry (Amazon ECR).
 And finally, was deployed on the Elastic Compute Cloud (EC2) instance.
 This model gets automatically updated whenever any change is made in the main branch of GitHub making it fully autonomous and up to date using CI/CD.